 Please submit this documentation via U.S. Mail, Fax: 402.280.2895 or JayDrop

-- If you would like to report high out-of-pocket medical expenses (not including premiums or deductibles), please provide a letter of explanation as well as a copy of the 2019 and 2020 federal taxes, including the Schedule A – Itemized Deductions.
+- If you would like to report high out-of-pocket medical expenses (not including premiums or deductibles), please provide a letter of explanation as well as a copy of the previous two years' federal taxes, including the Schedule A – Itemized Deductions.
 If you do not itemize your deductions, please provide the information regarding your out-of-pocket medical expenses in a spreadsheet or other detailed format along with any documentation you feel is applicable.

 Please note that it is our policy not to consider: